 The user needs access to the necessary Service Provider, which is an application enabled by SAML—thus can no longer verify the user by merely allowing a login session.
-The SP sends a SAML request to the IdP, basically asking, “Hey, this person is trying to get access to my application, could you let me know if the user is legit?
+The SP sends a SAML request to the IdP, basically asking, “Hey, this person is trying to access my application, could you let me know if the user is legit?
 While you’re at it, could you also let me know if they are entitled to it?”.
 The IdP gladly accepts the request and gets to work to verify the legitimacy of the action.
 The IdP runs the authentication drills to authenticate the user, be it using credentials or any other form of Multi-Factor Authentication (based on what they know, who they are, what they have).
 On successful authentication, the user is now authorized to use the application, i.e., the Service Provider.

 This series of actions take place with redirects.
-From the SP redirected to the user’s browser to the IdP which further redirects it to the SP with the necessary data which are the SAML assertions.
+From the SP redirected to the user’s browser to the IdP, which further redirects it to the SP with the necessary data, which are the SAML assertions.

 Let’s talk about the internal workings of SAML—in the SAML language.

-When a user wants to use an application, their browser sends a request to the SP, which checks for cookies, if present, it checks if it is associated with an active session—and then authenticated to use it.
+When a user wants to use an application, their browser sends a request to the SP, which checks for cookies.
+If present, it checks if it is associated with an active session—and then authenticated to use it.

-Else, the Service Provider sends across an IdP Metadata file which is an XML document containing the configuration information for IdP.
+Else, the Service Provider sends across an IdP Metadata file, which is an XML document containing the configuration information for IdP.
 This data can be encrypted as well.
-The necessary redirects are made using this information which carries the SAML Authentication Request.
+The necessary redirects are made using this information, which carries the SAML Authentication Request.

 The IdP receives this request, if there is an active session present with the user, IdP returns the SAML Response.
-If not, it simply carries out the authentication process on the user’s login page, once authenticated—the browser stores the session cookie.
+If not, it merely carries out the authentication process on the user’s login page, once authenticated—the browser stores the session cookie.